corbosiny/StreetFighterAI/README.md

 `import retro`
 `print(retro.__file__)`

 That should return the path to where the retro __init__.py script is stored.
 One level up from that should be the data folder.
 Inside there should be the stable folder.
-Copy the **StreetFighterIISpecialChampionEdition-Genesis.zip** here.
-There is already an existing folder here of the same name but we are going to overwrite that so tell your computer to replace the existing files when the prompt comes up.
+Copy the **StreetFighterIISpecialChampionEdition-Genesis** folder that is in the top level of the repo here.
 Inside the folder should be the following files:

 -rom.md
 -rom.sha
 -scenario.json
 -data.json
 -metadata.json
+-reward_script.lua
--Several .state files with each having the name of a specifc fighter from the game
+-Several .state files with each having the name of a specific fighter from the game

 With that the game files should be correctly set up and you should be able to run a test agent.